StadlerlabRice/WW-CoV2-project/COVID_WW_tasks-list.md

 2. [x] Schools individually, ordered by enrollment on x-axis from largest to smallest
 3. [x] Lift stations (all combined) vs WWTPs (all combined) —> from **March 2021** to present
 4. [x]  Lift stations individually, ordered by population size on x axis from largest to smallest (pop size in “Rice_LS_All_Results”)
-5. [ ] WWTPs individually, ordered by population size on x axis from largest to smallest (pop size in “Rice_WWTP_All_Results”), March 2021 - present :: *Plot w abbreviated names too*
+5. [x] WWTPs individually, ordered by population size on x axis from largest to smallest (pop size in “Rice_WWTP_All_Results”), March 2021 - present :: *Plot w abbreviated names too*
 	- Show median; Vertical plot ; ALso filter by only N1_replicate1
-6. [ ] Lift stations nested within WWTPs (so each LS individually, next to the corresponding WWTP that it feeds into.
-The information about which LS feeds into which WWTP (Primary_WWTP) is in the “LS Facility Name Master List” spreadsheet.
+6. [x] Lift stations nested within WWTPs (so each LS individually, next to the corresponding WWTP that it feeds into.
+The information about which LS feeds into wsshich WWTP (Primary_WWTP) is in the “LS Facility Name Master List” spreadsheet.
+	- Need SIMS BAYOU matched to both north and south
+	- How do we plot this?
+	- How to regex match
+7. [ ] I'd like to see these last set of plots as a time series.
+So: concentration (y) vs. time (x) with each source WWTP and its feeding lift stations on the same plot.
+Only plot average for each date (can do just N2 or average all N1 and N2).
+Connect the averages for each date with a line for each site.
+If the value is below the LOD, put a circle or shade it differently.
+	- How do you show multiple colours with independent legend for each facet?
+	- Make independent plots using a for loop.. and save into a .html..

+- [x] Attach abbreviations -- from Biobot google sheet?
+- [x] CHange CLN to CLN2 in Lift station data ; and 13 others..